 Click Make manager, and click Confirm in the confirmation box.

 If you navigate to the admin page, you can easily remove someone as a manager of your page.
-Click the three dots, and select Remove manager permissions and then Confirm in the confirmation box.
+Click the three dots, and select Remove admin permissions and then Confirm in the confirmation box.

 Create a LinkedIn group committed to quality